UCLL-introproject-project/pygame-development-project-ao-2425-v2-JodyvD-UCLL/blackjack_game.md

 - Got approval from M
 - Created demo design and asked approval from M
 - Got approval from M
+- Added sound samples and asked for approval from M
+- Got approval from M
+- Processed all changes (with approval of M)
+- New name game: "Jacked Black"
+- Put .exe file Trello in board for approval
+- Received approval from M and feedback
+- Board can be closed

 ## Colour codes:
 - Casino velvet green: #4E6A54